jmcvetta/esphealth/doc/README.docs.txt

                         any regular basis, so should be presumed to be out of date.

-ESP-architecture.png    PNG representation of the Xmind diagram above.
+LGPL-3.0.txt            Text of the GNU Lesser General Public License, under
+                        which ESP is released to the public.

 specifications/         Various spec documents related to ESP and the services
                         with which it interacts.